 - Protein

-A resulting need to maintain nutrient status translates into an over-dependence on dietary supplements, which act as an insurance policy for nutrients that might be missing from the diet.
-While supplements may be medically necessary for certain populations or those following restricted diets (like veganism), a well-planned and food-first approach is key to a healthy lifestyle.
+A resulting need to maintain nutrient status further translates into an over-dependence on dietary supplements, which act as an insurance policy for nutrients that might be missing from the diet.
+While supplements may be medically necessary for certain populations (like during pregnancy) or those following restricted diets (like veganism), a well-planned and food-first approach is key.

 Before deciding whether or not you can benefit from a nutrition supplement, consider the following: